ocaml/ocaml.org/data/tutorials/getting-started/gs_07_operators.md

 ## Goals

 The learning goals of this tutorial are:
-- Using operators as functions and reciprocally, using functions as operator
+- Using operators as functions and reciprocally, using functions as operators
 - Assign the right associativity and precedence to a custom operator
 - Use and define custom `let` binders